 M.A.
 Hadley Prize for Visual ArtNext Section

-The Mary Alice Hadley Prize for Visual Art is an investment in creative capital for Louisville, recognizing artists who demonstrate a commitment to and potential for growth within their chosen medium in the visual arts.
-The $5,000 prize is designated for enrichment experiences that will help the winning artist pursue their personal and professional ambitions and achieve their full artistic potential.
+The Mary Alice Hadley Prize for Visual Art was an investment in creative capital for Louisville, recognizing artists who demonstrate a commitment to and potential for growth within their chosen medium in the visual arts.
+The $5,000 prize was designated for enrichment experiences that helped the winning artist pursue their personal and professional ambitions and achieve their full artistic potential.

 Mary Alice Hadley (1911-1965) was born into a family of clay tile makers.
 She exhibited an early interest in art and design and became a widely-recognized painter, winning numerous awards and acclaim from New York to Los Angeles.